tannewt/wa-law.org/bill/2023-24/sb/5233/1/README.md

 2. Nothing in this chapter affects or modifies the obligations or liability of any person under any other state or federal law.

+## Section 16
+This chapter expires July 1, 2030.

 ## Section 17
 1. A tax is imposed on the privilege of possession of petroleum products in this state.
 The rate of the tax shall be thirty one-hundredths of one percent multiplied by the wholesale value of the petroleum product.
 For purposes of determining the tax imposed under this section for petroleum products introduced at the rack, the wholesale value is determined when the petroleum product is removed at the rack unless the removal is to an exporter licensed under chapter 82.38 RCW for direct delivery to a destination outside of the state.
 For all other cases, the wholesale value is determined upon the first nonbulk possession in the state.